Controlling the Greenhouse Environment

 Light

 Supplemental lighting is usually not required in greenhouses in Alaska from May through September.
-To produce greenhouse crops during the winter half of the year, artificial lighting is essential.
+To produce greenhouse crops during the winter half of the year, electrical lighting is essential.
 Supplemental lighting also improves plant growth during cloudy, low-light conditions and increases total daily light levels during short days of natural light.
 Another potential reason for supplementing light is to extend the day length or photoperiod to initiate or prevent flowering.
 The amount of light needed for extending the day length is usually considerably lower than the amount of light provided in support of overall plant growth.
 Comparisons among available light sources are offered in Table 9.
 Any lamp used for greenhouse lighting should have UL/CSA rating and approval.

 Incandescent